davawen/Dot-VM/README.md

 	; Flips the bits of a value, and pushes the result to the stack

-		not      ; Pops the top of the stack, flips it and pushes it back not $eax ; Flips the bits of 'eax'
+		not      ; Pops the top of the stack, flips it and pushes it back not $rax ; Flips the bits of 'rax'

 	lshift [value]
 	lshift [value 1], [value 2]